 Isle of Wight is England's largest and 2nd-most populous island.
 It is located in the English Channel, approx 6 km (4 ml) off Hampshire's coast (mainland England).
-Wight island covers a total area of approx 384 km2 (148 ml2) and has population around 140,000.
+Wight Island has total area approx 384 km2 (148 ml2) and population around 140,000.

-- The island's heritage has for many years supported its tourist economy.
-Holiday travel vataions themed on natural heritage (including geology and wildlife) are becoming an alternative to the UK's traditional seaside holidays due to their affordability.
+Island's heritage has for many years supported its tourist economy.
+Holiday travel vacations themed on natural heritage (including geology and wildlife) are becoming an alternative to the UK's traditional seaside holidays due to their affordability.
 Wight Island is a major destination for bus tours out of other parts of the UK.

 Isle of Wight cruise terminal